newnewhouston/MangaFactory/README.md

 - **Conversion is visible.** The upload status and each file's row note what was converted and how many pages came out; the processing log repeats it.
 Failed uploads no longer vanish after 3 seconds — the error stays on screen.
 - **Progress rows match your filenames.** The worker now reports files by the name you dropped, so status dots and errors line up even for converted or renamed uploads.

-Everything else — both download sources, the comix.to browser grab, packaging modes, and the `MDF/` layout — works exactly as in v1.8.
+Both download sources, the comix.to browser grab, packaging modes, and the `MDF/` layout are unchanged since v1.8.

 ---